FollyBeachBaptist/follybeachbaptist.github.io/index.md

 title: "Welcome"
 ---

-<p>Thank you for visiting our site.
+Thank you for visiting our site.

 Welcome to Folly Beach Baptist Church!
 We are so excited that you are here.
 We are a fellowship of Christ followers who are committed to: